 The critique focuses on what the author calls the "empty space between visitor and citizen" where UAE policy offers little gradation.
 While the golden visa program extended residency periods to 10 years for exceptional talent, it did not address healthcare tied to employer insurance, school fees dependent on employment status, or the absence of real unemployment buffers scaled to Dubai's cost of living.

 "In the Emirates, as across the Gulf, ambitious visions drive rapid transformation—turning desert into global business hubs," the analysis acknowledged.
-"But the UAE is probably the best country on earth at solving policy design problems when it decides to care about something."
 The implication: residency reform has not yet reached that level of strategic priority.